ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/indicators/update.rst

     }

-When updating the fields on an Indicator itself, you can change any of the fields available for the type of Indicator you are updating except the field that sets the indicator itself.
+When updating the fields on an Indicator, you can change any of the fields available for the type of Indicator you are updating, except the field that sets the Indicator.
 Below is a table of available fields for each Indicator type:

 +----------------+--------------+----------+
 | Indicator Type | Valid Fields | Required |